Scattered classes of graphs: Introduction

 Kant\'e and Kwon~\cite{KK2015} proposed the following analogous conjecture for linear rank-width. \begin{conjecture}[Kant\'e and Kwon~\cite{KK2015}] For every fixed forest $T$, there is an integer $f(T)$ such that every graph of linear rank-width at least $f(T)$ contains a vertex-minor isomorphic to $T$. \end{conjecture}

-By the Ramsey theorem, every sufficiently large connected graph contains one of $K_{1,n}$, $K_n$, or $P_n$ as an induced subgraph and if $n$ is huge, then each of these graphs contains a large star graph as a vertex-minor.
+By Ramsey's theorem, every sufficiently large connected graph contains one of $K_{1,n}$, $K_n$, or $P_n$ as an induced subgraph and if $n$ is huge, then each of these graphs contains a large star graph as a vertex-minor.
 Therefore for each fixed $n$, each component of a graph having no $K_{1,n}$ vertex-minor has bounded number of vertices and thus it has bounded linear rank-width.
 Thus, Conjecture~\ref{conj:lrw} is true when $T$ is a star.

-We can strengthen this observation by Theorem~\ref{thm:main4} and verify Conjecture~\ref{conj:lrw} when $T$ is the disjoint union of stars.
+We can strengthen this observation using Theorem~\ref{thm:main4} and verify Conjecture~\ref{conj:lrw} when $T$ is the disjoint union of stars.

-\begin{theorem} For positive integers $m$ and $n$, the class of graphs having no vertex-minor isomorphic to $mK_{1,n}$ has bounded linear rank-width. \end{theorem} By Theorem~\ref{thm:main5}, we can recognize whether a graph contains a vertex-minor isomorphic to the fixed disjoint union of stars and complete graphs in polynomial time.
+\begin{theorem} For positive integers $m$ and $n$, the class of graphs having no vertex-minor isomorphic to $mK_{1,n}$ has bounded linear rank-width. \end{theorem} Dahlberg, Helsen, and Wehner~\cite{DHW2019b} showed that it is NP-complete to decide whether a graph $G$ contains a vertex-minor isomorphic to a graph $H$, even if both $H$ and $G$ are restricted to circle graphs.
+However, we do not know the complexity of deciding whether a graph contains a vertex-minor isomorphic to a fixed graph $H$.
+By Theorem~\ref{thm:main5}, we can recognize whether a graph contains a vertex-minor isomorphic to the fixed disjoint union of stars and complete graphs in polynomial time.
 This works as follows.
 By Theorem~\ref{thm:main5}, if the input graph has large linear rank-width, then trivially it has a vertex-minor isomorphic to $mK_{1,n}$ for some large $m$ and $n$ where $mK_{1,n}$ contains the disjoint union of stars and complete graphs as a vertex-minor.
 Otherwise, the input graph has bounded rank-width and so the theorem of Courcelle and Oum~\cite{CO2004} provides a polynomial-time algorithm.